 If you’re doing this Disney Easter scavenger hunt at home, you won’t be as limited by the size and/or quantity of basket stuffers or gifts.
 However, when traveling consider keeping items smaller in size and number.

-We went on a road trip on Easter Sunday one year and our kids didn’t expect the Easter Bunny to leave them baskets outside of the hotel room door!
-It took some doing (and concealment of presents inside the luggage) but it was well worth it to see the kids’ surprised faces.
+We went on a road trip on Easter Sunday one year and our kids didn’t expect the Easter Bunny to leave them baskets at the hotel!

 As you can see in the images I’ve shared I chose a few Disney-themed items and a few non-Disney gifts (like candy).
-Coloring books like this Crayola Disney Princess Coloring Book are always welcome!
+Coloring books like this Crayola Disney Princess Coloring Book are on of the most inexpensive and fun ideas for Easter basket gifts.

 Gifts for the Scavenger Hunt